RijulCodes/Cryptonite_Web_Dev/Working_With_Text/readme.md

 Horizontal Rules: Use <hr> to insert a horizontal line for separating content.
 Blockquotes: The <blockquote> tag is for longer quotes and usually indents the text.
 Inline Quotes: The <q> tag is for short quotes, and it automatically adds quotation marks.
-Preformatted Text: The <pre> tag preserves formatting and whitespace, often used for code.
+Preformatted Text: The <pre> tag preserves formatting and whitespace, often used for code